 One of the biggest confusion among computer or laptop shoppers is that ” Shall we go for a dedicated Graphics card or an integrated one.”
 Let’s have a comparison in this article about Dedicated graphics card vs Integrated graphics Card and figure out which is better.

 In 2021, computing is all about rich graphics.
-Be it your eye-catching windows, your favorite game, or 3D cad software that you use for your profession, without a high-end graphics card none will serve its potential.
+Be it the eye-catching windows, your favorite game, or 3D cad software that you use for your profession, without a high-end graphics card, it is really tough.

 What is an Integrated Graphics card?

 The integrated graphics card comes integrated with the processor itself.
-It uses system memory to do GPU related functions.
-Both CPU and GPU comes integrated into the same chip.
+It uses system memory to do GPU-related functions.
+Both CPU and GPU come integrated into the same chip.

 Most of the low-end Intel processors come integrated with a GPU.
-Personally, I hate this concept.
-If the CPU performs betters, then GPU suffers and when GPU performs better, the CPU suffers.
-Ultimately either GPU or CPU has to suffer.
+If the CPU performs betters, then GPU suffers, and when GPU performs better, the CPU suffers.

 - Usually takes less space.
 So compact laptops use integrated GPU